sophi-li/OKRs-self-learning/README.md

 **Objectives** are ambitious goals.
 If your objectives make you feel uncomfortable, that's a sign you're setting up your OKRs with a healthy amount of rigor!

-To determine *objectives*, ask yourself, *"Where do you want to go?"*
+To determine *objectives*, ask yourself, *"Where do you want to go?"*.

 **Key results** are measuraable and specific milestones that directly contribute to the objective.
 Key results are outcomes, not activities.

-To determine *key results*, ask yourself, *"How will I pace myself to see if I am getting there?"*
+To determine *key results*, ask yourself, *"How will I pace myself to see if I am getting there?"*.

 **While OKRs are typically used by organizations for strategic planning and alignment bewtween teams, I've adapted OKRs to use for my own goal setting and tracking for my self learning journey on being a software engineer.**